Janani0734/Apex-Orchestrator/README.md

 ---

 ## 🔐 Responsible AI & Data

-- ✅ **Synthetic data only** — all learner IDs are fictional (L-1001, L-1002)
+- ✅ **Synthetic data only** - all learner IDs are fictional (L-1001, L-1002)
-- ✅ **PII stripped at edge** — Manager Insights never exposes individual identifiers
+- ✅ **PII stripped at edge** - Manager Insights never exposes individual identifiers
-- ✅ **Prompt injection guard** — adversarial inputs neutralized before model contact
+- ✅ **Prompt injection guard** - adversarial inputs neutralized before model contact
-- ✅ **Graceful fallback** — system degrades safely when API unavailable
+- ✅ **Graceful fallback** - system degrades safely when API unavailable
-- ✅ **No credentials in repo** — all secrets via environment variables
+- ✅ **No credentials in repo** - all secrets via environment variables
-- ✅ **Synthetic demo data** — `data/data.json` contains only fictional learner IDs (L-1001, L-1002); no real employee data is used anywhere in this system
+- ✅ **Synthetic demo data** - `data/data.json` contains only fictional learner IDs (L-1001, L-1002); no real employee data is used anywhere in this system

 ---

 ## 🗳️ Community Vote

-If you find this project useful, **please vote for it on the Agents League Discord poll** — community vote counts for 10% of the final score.
+If you find this project useful, **please vote for it on the Agents League Discord poll**

 👉 **[Vote here → aka.ms/agentsleague/discord](https://aka.ms/agentsleague/discord)**